geofizx/Streaming-Naive-Bayes/code/Signal_Processing/README.md

 #Signal Processing Library

-Time-Series signal processing class which accomodates any number of time-series contained in input dictionary.
+Time-Series signal processing class which accomodates any number of time series contained under subkeys of the input dictionary.
+Time series do not have to be the same length or sampled at the same frequencies.

 ####Implemented Methods####